UK regulator opens formal probe into Amazon, Google over fake reviews

-June 25 (Reuters) - Britain's competition regulator on Friday opened a formal investigation into Amazon (AMZN.O) and Alphabet Inc's Google (GOOGL.O) over concerns the tech giants have not done enough to combat fake reviews on their sites.
+(Reuters) -Britain’s competition regulator on Friday opened a formal investigation into Amazon and Alphabet Inc’s Google over concerns the tech giants have not done enough to combat fake reviews on their sites.

 The Competition and Markets Authority (CMA) said it will now gather further information to determine whether the firms may have broken consumer law by taking insufficient action to protect shoppers from fake reviews.